 - A task assigned to you is in a dependency chain and its immediate predecessors are completed*.
 A notification is only sent if: 1) the dependency between tasks is finish-to-start and 2) the next task is in an "active" status 3) You are not @mentioned on the task within an hour of when the predecessors are completed.

-- All subtasks are completed, the parent task is still active, and you are assigned to it.*
+- All subtasks are completed, cancelled, or deferred, but the parent task is still active and you are assigned to it.*

 *Optional notification which can be disabled.
 Wrike sends these type of notifications once an hour, but there is a separate notification for each task.

 Notifications related to the same Task, or made on the same Folder/Project info panel are shown on the same card.